Jean-Louis Georgelin

+On 17 April 2019, Georgelin was appointed the special representative to oversee the reconstruction of Notre-Dame de Paris after it was severely damaged by fire, and continued in this role until his death.

 Biography

 After nine years at the Prytanée National Militaire, Georgelin joined Saint-Cyr in 1967.
 As a lieutenant, he was Chef de Section (Platoon Commander) at the École d'application de l'infanterie (Infantry School) from 1975 to 1976, responsible for the training of non-commissioned officers.
-He served with the 153rd infantry regiment as a Captain.
+He served with the 153rd Infantry Regiment as a Captain.

-As a "Commandant"(Major), he graduated from the United States Army Command and General Staff College at Fort Leavenworth and then from the Institute of Higher National Defence Studies (IHEDN) in Paris.
+As a Commandant (Major), he graduated from the United States Army Command and General Staff College at Fort Leavenworth and then from the Institute of Higher National Defence Studies (IHEDN) in Paris.

-From 1985 to 1988, as a Lieutenant-colonel, he was in charge of a class at Saint-Cyr (promotion Cadets de la France Libre).
-He then served at the chief of staff of the Army at the financial department from 1988 to 1991.
-He was aid to the chief of cabinet of the Prime Minister from 1994 to 1997.
+From 1985 to 1988, as a lieutenant-colonel, he was in charge of a class at Saint-Cyr (promotion Cadets de la France Libre).
+He then served as the chief of staff of the Army in the financial department from 1988 to 1991.
+He was an aide to the chief of cabinet of the Prime Minister from 1994 to 1997.
 From 1998 and 2002 he served at the general staff of the Army, directing the "plans, programmes and evaluations" division.